Is term life insurance taxable?

 Payouts from either of these types of life insurance are generally not taxable to beneficiaries.

 “If you look at the Congressional committee reports from the early 20th century pertaining to this provision of the income tax code, you’ll see that there is this strong concern for ‘widows and orphans,’” says Logan Allec, a CPA and owner of personal finance site Money Done Right.
-“So this exemption of life insurance proceeds is really rooted in social concerns, and this exemption has persisted to this day.”
+“So this exemption of life insurance proceeds is really rooted in social concerns, and this income tax exemption has persisted to this day.”

 How death benefit payment options might affect taxability